-I am less able to stand myself.
+I am less able to stand myself but I don't have a badge.
 Am I expected to move for badge holders?

 Not at all.
-We recognise that many customers who need a seat won't have a badge or a card, including pregnant women, parents with babies, older people, injured people and disabled people, including those with hidden disabilities and conditions.
-We trust people to use their common sense.
+We recognise that many customers who need a seat won't have a badge or a card, including pregnant women, parents with babies, older people, injured people and disabled people, including those with hidden impairments and conditions.